AntoVu/odin-wardrobe/README.md

 # Odin Wardrobe
-simple odin addon for more features in wardrobe
+Simple odin addon for more features in wardrobe

-use Wardrobe Keybinds (A) and make sure original Wardrobe Keybinds module isn't used
+## Features
+Wardrobe Hotkeys (A)
+ - Auto close after use
+ - Play sound on equip

+Queue Wardrobe (A)
+ - Auto equip wardrobe on keybind